0BAB1/HOLY_CORE_COURSE/1_fpga_edition/readme.md

 # Quickstart Guide

+> A better, full user manual is on the todo list.

 ## Intro : The goal

 The goal of this HOLY CORE EDITION is to implement everything we need for our core to work in a basic SoC that we'll run on FPGA.